 Five Things We Like About The Tata Nexon

-Tata’s debut sub-4m crossover has a lot of things going for it.
+Tata’s debut sub-4m SUV has a lot of things going for it.
 Here are the top five in our opinion

 The Tata Nexon is an impressive product at first sight.
 High ground clearance and a wide body impart it a lot of road presence.
 Tata has also managed to price it aggressively, and the XM variant delivers great value in our opinion.
 Read our story to know which Nexon variant offers what in detail.